semgrep/semgrep-docs/docs/integrations.md

       # Scan code using project's configuration on https://semgrep.dev/manage
       - uses: returntocorp/semgrep-action@v1

-        # Set GITHUB_TOKEN to leave inline comments on your pull requests
+        # Set GITHUB_TOKEN to leave inline comments on your pull requests.
+        # Note that this feature is experimental; please reach out to support@r2c.dev
+        # to report any issues.

         #env:
         #  GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}